 You can click on each lecture to see the powerpoint.
 To download several presentations, go to the lectures folder in the files section of the canvas site.
 Readings are summarized, for the full title go to the readings section of the Syllabus.
-Readings marked are optional.
-(Graduate level students are required to read all material)
+(The undergraduate, 422 level is not required to read all the readings)